HackenAI (HAI) Hits 24-Hour Volume of $42,302.00

 HackenAI Token Trading

 HackenAI can be purchased on these cryptocurrency exchanges: .
-It is usually not currently possible to buy alternative cryptocurrencies such as HackenAI directly using U.S. dollars.
-Investors seeking to acquire HackenAI should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Changelly or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy HackenAI using one of the exchanges listed above.
+It is usually not possible to purchase alternative cryptocurrencies such as HackenAI directly using U.S. dollars.
+Investors seeking to acquire HackenAI should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase HackenAI using one of the exchanges listed above.

 Receive News & Updates for HackenAI Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for HackenAI and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.